samthiele/napari-hippo/README.md

 ## Citation

-A citation for this plugin will be announced shortly.
+A citation for `napari-hippo` will be announced shortly.